Annemarie Renger

-Annemarie Renger (née Wildung; 7 October 1919 in Leipzig – 3 March 2008 in Remagen-Oberwinter), was a German politician for the Social Democratic Party of Germany (SPD).
+Annemarie Renger (née Wildung; 7 October 1919 – 3 March 2008) was a German politician for the Social Democratic Party of Germany (SPD).

-From 1972 until 1976 she served as the 5th President of the Bundestag.
+From 1972 until 1976 she served as the fifth president of the Bundestag.
 She was the first woman to hold this office and the first woman to hold one of the five highest federal offices of the Federal Republic of Germany.

-She was nominated as the presidential candidate of the SPD in 1979, the first woman to be nominated for President by a major party.
+She was nominated as the presidential candidate of the SPD in 1979, the first woman to be nominated for president by a major party.

 Biography

 Annemarie Renger attended the "Augusta-Lyzeum" in Berlin, an all female high school.
 Her scholarship was withdrawn and she was forced to leave the institution in 1934 after it was found out that her parents' political attitude did not coincide with that of the ruling Nazi party.
-Renger instead entered vocational training to become, and worked as, a bookseller and publisher in Berlin.
+Renger instead entered vocational training to become, and then worked as, a bookseller and publisher in Berlin.

 Later she worked as a private secretary for Kurt Schumacher, the leader of the Social Democratic Party.
 In 1946 she became office manager for the SPD party executive committee in Hannover and later in Bonn.

 Family

 Annemarie Renger's family was rooted in the social democratic movement.
-Her grand father was an active party member.
-Annemarie was one of seven children to Fritz Wildung (1872–1954; a carpenter, SPD politician and sports executive) and his wife Martha (1881–?) who joined the SPD in 1908—the first year women in Germany were eligible to join political parties.
+Her grandfather was an active party member.
+Annemarie was one of seven children born to Fritz Wildung (1872–1954; a carpenter, SPD politician and sports executive) and his wife Martha (1881–?), who joined the SPD in 1908—the first year women in Germany were eligible to join political parties.
 In 1924, her father became executive director of the "Zentralkommission für Arbeitersport" ("Central Committee for Workers' Sports") in Berlin.
 The Nazis prohibited him from working and persecuted him.

 Life

-In 1938, Annemarie Renger married Emil Ernst Renger, an advertising manager, who was killed in 1944 while on military duty in France.
-Their son, Rolf Renger (1938–1998), later a member of the Free Democratic Party (FDP), whom she survived, did not get to know his father.
-Annemarie Renger's husband died when she was 26 years old, also having lost three of her brothers to war.
+In 1938, Annemarie Wildung married Emil Ernst Renger, an advertising manager, who was killed in 1944 while on military duty in France.
+Their son, Rolf Renger (1938–1998), later a member of the Free Democratic Party (FDP), and whom she survived, did not get to know his father.
+Annemarie Renger's husband died when she was 26 years old.
+She also lost three of her brothers to war.

 In 1945, she met Kurt Schumacher, and became his closest confidant and partner until his death in 1952.
 In 1965, Annemarie Renger married Aleksandar Loncarevic, an economist from Yugoslavia.
 Their marriage lasted until his death in 1973.
 After 1965, the couple lived in Oberwinter near Bonn.